This Yak-11, "Czech Ride," N11MQ,

 modified for air racing.
-It is owned and flown by Sam Richardson.
-Photo by Jack Cook.)
+At the time of this photo, it was owned and flown by Sam Richardson.
+Photo by Jack Cook.

 after the end of World War II, an American clergyman who had lived in Moscow during that

 period described the air war thus, "The Nazis would fly over the city dropping

 leaflets goading the Russians to send up something worth fighting."